ptitSeb/hydracastlelabyrinth/README.md

 This version of Hydra Castle Labyrinth is based on the 3DS port (see below for original notice)

-This vertsion use SDL (1.2) and build on Linux & OpenPandora.
+This version use SDL (1.2) and build on Linux & OpenPandora.

 You'll need SDL 1.2 and SDL_mixer to build